centic9/onedrive-ppa/docs/USAGE.md

 To change what 'user' the client runs under (by default root), manually edit the init.d service file and modify `daemon --user root onedrive_service.sh` for the correct user.

 ### OneDrive service running as root user via systemd (Arch, Ubuntu, Debian, OpenSuSE, Fedora)
+First, su to root using `su - root`, then enable the systemd service:
 ```text
 systemctl --user enable onedrive
 systemctl --user start onedrive